Without comfortable tennis shoes, you can’t make an impact on the tennis court.

 The soling of PW HU shoes are made from rubber.
 On the heel, a Pharrell Williams signature has been artfully printed.

-The midsole emerging from the heel is made from industrially modified EVA, which is adorned with a friction conscious pattern for grip and stability.
+The midsole emerging from the heel is made from industrially modified EVA, which is adorned with a friction-conscious pattern for grip and stability.

 From the inside, the PW HU shoes are engineered for comfort.
 The upper and tongue are composed of a submissive fabric that shapes itself around your foot.

 We found the PW HU shoes to be exceptionally comfortable for the feet.
 Our testers wore the shoes through daily, lengthy tennis games, and yet reported little to no strain on the feet.
-This comfort is mainly due to the superior ventilation system, a mesh upper and soft insole installed into the shoes.
+This comfort is mainly due to the superior ventilation system, a mesh upper, and soft insole installed into the shoes.

 Arch support in these shoes was limited and that contributed to better compatibility for overpronators.
 If you are naturally flat-footed, then these shoes will certainly boost your stability and balance, a feature all the best tennis shoes need to have.

 Apart from being light-weighted, we found that these shoes enable advanced cushioning for the ankle and heels.
 This is due to the rubber soling that bounds the shoes into a rigid shape.
+This pair is surely one of the best Adidas tennis shoes in the market.

-The PW HU shoes fit perfectly into an extended range of feet styles.
-The soft upper and soling wrapped around the feet of testers, and was leniently stretchable.
+The PW HU tennis shoes fit perfectly into an extended range of feet styles.
+The soft upper and soling wrapped around the feet of testers and was leniently stretchable.
 Although the flexibility of the shoes was restricted, we discovered that the excellent fitness made these shoes perfect for sprinting and lateral movement.

 3. Nike Men’s Court Lite Tennis Shoes